carpentries-incubator/frictionless-data-agriculture/_episodes/04-primary-foreign-keys.md

 keypoints:
 - "Frictionless allows you to define table fields as primary keys and foreign keys and create relationships between them"
 ---
 So far we have used the Frictionless Data Table Schema to add metadata to the fields in our dataset table.
-Using The table schema we can also define primary and foreign key relationships between the tables in our dataset, similar to an SQL database.
+Using the table schema we can also define primary and foreign key relationships between the tables in our dataset, similar to an SQL database.

 The primary key is a field which uniquely identifies every record in a table.
 The foreign key is a field in one table that refers to a primary key in another table.